PLStenger/plstenger.github.io/_pages/about.md

 PostDoctoral position on the [Lemer Invertebrate Genomics Lab](https://www.uog.edu/ml/labs/lemer.php), on the [University of Guam](https://www.uog.edu).
 <br/><img src='/images/Guam_logos.png'> during 10 month.

-Worked on coral species (*Acropora digitifera* and *A. surculosa*) to study the effects of coral bleaching following thermal stress during the acclimation process.
-Employed RNA-Sequencing for the transcriptomic analysis and WGBS-Sequencing for the epigenomic analysis (e.g., DNA epigenomics) in these studies.
+<div style="text-align: justify;">Worked on coral species (*Acropora digitifera* and *A. surculosa*) to study the effects of coral bleaching following thermal stress during the acclimation process.
+Employed RNA-Sequencing for the transcriptomic analysis and WGBS-Sequencing for the epigenomic analysis (e.g., DNA epigenomics) in these studies.</div>

 <br/><img src='/images/Acropora.png'>